Walsall Next Manager Odds

 Next Walsall Manager

 Darrell Clarke is the current manager of Walsall FC after being appointed in May 2019.
-Clarke was born in Mansfield, England on 16 December 1977 and is 41 years of age.
+Clarke was born in Mansfield, England on 16 December 1977.
 Previously, Darrell Clarke played football for clubs around England such as Mansfield Town, Hartlepool United and Port Vale usually in midfield.

 When he was 10, Clarke joined the youth academy at Mansfield Town where he broke into the first team in 1995.
 He made 159 competitive appearances for the club scoring 24 goals in his 6 year stint at the club.
 In 2001, Clarke joined Hartlepool United as he made 127 appearances and scored 19 goals as he spent 6 years at the club.
 During Clarke’s time at Hartlepool United, Clarke had 3 loan spells at Stockport County, Port Vale and Rochdale before joining Salisbury City permanently in 2007.